People living with HIV who have suppressed viral loads

-Note: Countries with a population of more than 250 000 will report on this indicator by broad age groups in the Spectrum HIV estimates file.
-Results are imported from the final Spectrum file into the Global AIDS Monitoring reporting tool, alongside all other Spectrum-estimated indicators.
-Reporting on cities and other administrative areas of importance will still be done in parallel using the Global AIDS Monitoring reporting tool.
+Note: Countries with a population of more than 250 000 will report on this indicator by broad age groups, in the Spectrum HIV estimates file.
+Results will be obtained directly from the final national Spectrum file, alongside all other Spectrum-estimated indicators.
+Reporting on sub-national data for the indicator will be done in the Global AIDS Monitoring reporting tool.
 If a country has sub-national estimates developed using Naomi, these data will be obtained directly from the final Naomi file.

 Viral suppression is defined as <1000 copies/mL.
 Some countries use other thresholds (such as undetectable, <50 copies/mL or <400 copies/mL), and require adjustment for comparability with other countries and for monitoring the global 95-95-95 target.
 UNAIDS recommends that countries adjust for lower threshold detection This is done using the formula:

 In this instance, y is the standard (1000 copies /mL) viral suppression level, t1, is the country's alternative threshold that was used, and ɸ is the region-specific adjustment factor.
 This adjustment will be done automatically in Spectrum, if required.

 Viral load suppression may be reported from three data sources: (1) clinical and programme data; (2) nationally representative surveys (such as the Population-based HIV Impact Assessment [PHIA] and HIV drug resistance surveys); or (3) early warning indicators of HIV drug resistance surveys.
 Countries should report data from whichever source is most recent and nationally representative.

 - Routine viral load suppression tests from people on antiretroviral treatment collected through clinical or laboratory registers or case surveillance

 For the numerator.
 Countries should report the estimated number of people nationally who have suppressed viral loads during the reporting period if viral load testing coverage (i.e., the number of people routinely tested during the reporting period, as per WHO guidance, among all people on treatment) is 50% or greater.